xiepeng/dynamoDB/README.md

 ## dynamoDB.js - a node.js module for accessing [Amazon DynamoDB](http://aws.amazon.com/dynamodb/ "click to go to Amazon DynamoDB").
 ## *Under development*

+DynamoDB uses JSON for communication.
+That means both the request body and the response are in JSON format.
+This module wraps up the request and takes care of authentication.
+The user will be responsible for crafting the request and parsing the result(both in JSON).

 Usage:

     // You can read your credentials from a local file.